~ BIO ~

 When she was 12 years old, after several years of instruction with her father, world-renowned sculptor, EvAngelos Frudakis, she started taking adult sculpture classes in her hometown of Ventnor N.J.

-Jennifer received a four-year certificate of completion from the Pennsylvania Academy of the Fine Arts and studied with her father EvAngelos at the Frudakis Academy of Fine Arts from 1980-84, the focus of her training was portrait and figurative sculpture and human anatomy.
+Jennifer received a four-year certificate of completion from the Pennsylvania Academy of the Fine Arts and studied with her father EvAngelos at the Frudakis Academy of Fine Arts from 1980-84, the focus of her training was a portrait and figurative sculpture and human anatomy.
 She also attended the University of the Arts from 1984-85 and attended Montgomery County Community College, Women-Owned Business Course, Certificate Program, Certified, 2006.

 She has received numerous awards throughout the Mid-Atlantic region for her work: